Vintage books that belonged to your parents, grandparents, or great-grandparents are the perfect way to maintain a connection to your family history.

 I don’t mean that you should head out to the used books store and buy a 1968 copy of Jane Eyre.
 I’m talking about books that belonged to your parents, grandparents, or great-grandparents.

 - Vintage books come with their own family history.
 Often with stories that are more meaningful than an inherited set of candlestick holders.

 - They have the weight of age and immediate connection.

 - From a practical standpoint, they are compact and relatively easy to store.

 My great aunt Nancy was a professional bookbinder by trade.
 In addition to self-publishing her own writing, she also bound books as gifts for her family.
-Never having had any children of her own, we have a few books that she bound her nephews (my father and uncles).
+Never having had any children of her own, we have a few books that she bound for her nephews (my father and uncles).

 We also have a really neat handwritten book called Manhattan Manners, which is a collection of drawings and writing by Wallace B. Putnam.
-It probably comes from among the arts community that she belonged to while working as a bookbinder at the New York Metropolitan Library.
+It probably comes from the arts community that she belonged to while working as a bookbinder at the New York Metropolitan Library.